skperry99/skperry99.github.io/projects.md

     <ul>
       <li>Built a React front end with custom components for pet interactions, profile management, and adoption flow.</li>
       <li>Developed a Spring Boot REST API to manage users, pets, and pet actions — enabling full CRUD functionality.</li>
-      <li>Integrated a PostgreSQL database with clearly defined relationships and an ERD for scalability and clarity.</li>
+      <li>Integrated a MySQL database with clearly defined relationships and an ERD for scalability and clarity.</li>
       <li>Designed a clean, responsive UI with pixel-art theming and smooth animations for a nostalgic, game-inspired aesthetic.</li>
     </ul>